Schloss Detmold

 How long should I spend visiting?

-Typically, a visit to Schloss Detmold can take around 2 to 4 hours, depending on your interest in the exhibits and the time spent exploring the grounds.
+A visit typically lasts between two to four hours, depending on your interest in the exhibits and the surrounding gardens.

 Is photography allowed?